MeqdadDev/solid-principles/python/README.md

 #### Uncle Clean in the Scene

-Uncle Clean: Hello Abo Ehmaid (a nickname for Mohammad), I heard that you're securing your payment software, and that is a good news, but what will happen if the user start using credit card?
+Uncle Clean: Hello Abo Ehmaid (a nickname for Mohammad), I heard that you're securing your payment software, a good news!
+But what will happen if the user start using credit card?

 Mohammad: Hi uncle, I know that credit card doesn't support 2FA using SMS verification, so I added an exception for this error.
 But I think it should be implemented in a better way.
 What do you advise me to do?